-During Year 9 our program has a heavy focus on careers, and students undertake extensive careers counselling.
-This includes Morrisby Testing and careers interviews.
+Our Year 9 program has a heavy focus on careers, and students undertake extensive careers counselling.
+This includes the My Career Insights program where students undertake Morrisby Testing and careers interviews.
 This program is very insightful and rich in resources pertaining to careers, and students will be able to draw on this knowledge when making decisions moving forward into Year 10 and VCE.